Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no troubles getting from Cancun Airport to Tulum.

 Thankfully, there are multiple departures leaving the airport around the clock, meaning you can find a bus that will take you to Tulum no matter what time you arrive at the airport.
 However, the bus timetables do vary depending on which terminal you arrive at, so it is definitely worth doing some research on that before you touchdown.

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.

 Alternatively you can buy tickets on line on ADO website here – though the site is only available in Spanish.
-If you want though, you can get tickets via Bookaway website – it’s slightly more expensive, but at least the website is entirely in English.
-You can check it out here.

 The only downside of taking the bus is the lack of convenience.
 First of all, you’ll have to figure out the timetable for yourself, and then – once you’re in Tulum – you’ll have to work out how to travel from the bus terminal to your accommodation.
 Depending on where that is located, that is less than fun!